Jeffrey Eugenides: 1996–2001

 Eugenides published short stories in the nine years between The Virgin Suicides and Middlesex, primarily in The New Yorker.
-His 1996 story "Baster" became the basis for the 2010 romantic comedy The Switch, temporarily putting Middlesex aside in the late '90s to begin work on a novel that would eventually serve as the basis for his third.
+His 1996 story "Baster" became the basis for the 2010 romantic comedy The Switch.
+Eugenides temporarily put Middlesex aside in the late '90s to begin work on a novel that would eventually serve as the basis for his third.
 Two excerpts of what became Eugenides's work-in-progress third novel after Middlesex also appeared in The New Yorker in 2011, "Asleep in the Lord" and "Extreme Solitude."
-Eugenides also served as the editor of the collection of short stories titled My Mistress's Sparrow is Dead.
+Eugenides also served as the editor of the collection of short stories titled My Mistress's Sparrow Is Dead.
 The proceeds of the collection go to the writing center 826 Chicago, established to encourage young people's writing.

 Middlesex

 His 2002 novel, Middlesex, won the 2003 Pulitzer Prize for Fiction in addition to being a finalist for the National Book Critics Circle Award, the International Dublin Literary Award, and France's Prix Médicis.
-Following the life and self-discovery of Calliope Stephanides, or later, Cal, an intersex person raised a girl, but genetically a boy, Middlesex also broadly deals with the Greek-American immigrant experience in the United States, the rise and fall of Detroit, and explores the experience of an intersex person in the U.S.A.
+Following the life and self-discovery of Calliope Stephanides, or later, Cal, an intersex person raised a girl, but genetically male, Middlesex also broadly deals with the Greek American immigrant experience in the United States, the rise and fall of Detroit, and explores the experience of an intersex person in the United States.